 Some other drugs

 1.Alcohol.
 Alcohol is not different from most other drugs in that very little gets into the milk.
-It is very different in that there is a level of paranoia amongst certain persons who state that 1 drop of alcohol ingested by the baby is poison and dangerous.
+It is very different in that there is a level of paranoia amongst certain persons who state that even 1 drop of alcohol ingested by the baby is poison and dangerous.
 This is absurd.
 The reasons for which people drink alcohol are complex, but in general, people, including breastfeeding mothers, drink alcoholic beverages for the effect that alcohol has on them.
-People, including breastfeeding mothers, enjoy the relaxation effect that small, reasonable amounts of alcohol have on them, and the “social lubricant” that alcohol has in a gathering of people.
+People, including breastfeeding mothers, enjoy the relaxation effect that small, reasonable amounts of alcohol have, and the “social lubricant” that alcohol causes in a gathering of people.

 Alcohol is also special from the point of view of breastfeeding in that it moves back and forth between blood and milk and then back again from the milk to the blood as if it were water, which means that as the alcohol blood level decreases (as it does if the mother does not drink more), the alcohol in the milk will move back into the blood to “even out” the levels.
 This means that the mother should not pump her milk “to get rid of the alcohol” because it makes no sense.
 The levels of alcohol in the milk are so low that it is not helpful to pump out the milk.
 Why is it not helpful?